This is the multi-page printable view of this section. Click here to print.

 Apart from the VPC and the subnets the AWS extension will also create DHCP options and an internet gateway (only if a new VPC is created), routing tables, security groups, elastic IPs, NAT gateways, EC2 key pairs, IAM roles, and IAM instance profiles.

 The ignoreTags section allows to configure which resource tags on AWS resources managed by Gardener should be ignored during infrastructure reconciliation.
 By default, all tags that are added outside of Gardener’s reconciliation will be removed during the next reconciliation.
 This field allows users and automation to add custom tags on AWS resources created and managed by Gardener without loosing them on the next reconciliation.
-Tags can ignored either by specifying exact key values (ignoreTags.keys) or key prefixes (ignoreTags.keyPrefixes).
+Tags can be ignored either by specifying exact key values (ignoreTags.keys) or key prefixes (ignoreTags.keyPrefixes).
 In both cases it is forbidden to ignore the Name tag or any tag starting with kubernetes.io or gardener.cloud.
 Please note though, that the tags are only ignored on resources created on behalf of the Infrastructure CR (i.e. VPC, subnets, security groups, keypair, etc.), while tags on machines, volumes, etc. are not in the scope of this controller.

 ControlPlaneConfig